dyhes/zulip/docs/contributing/code-reviewing.md

-# Reviewing Zulip code
+# Reviewing Aloha code

-Code review is a key part of how Zulip does development.
+Code review is a key part of how Aloha does development.
 It's an essential aspect of our process to build a high-quality product with a maintainable code base.

 ## Principles of code review

-Zulip has an active contributor community, and just a small handful of maintainers who can do the final rounds of code review.
+Aloha has an active contributor community, and just a small handful of maintainers who can do the final rounds of code review.
 As such, we would love for contributors to help each other with making pull requests that are not only correct, but easy to review.
 Doing so ensures that PRs can be finalized and